Technigo/project-weather-app/README.md

 ## The problem

-Both Lisa and Linnea have been supersick this week so we started really late.
+Both of us have been supersick this week so we started really late.
+If we had more time we would add the 5-days forecast and more features.

 ## View it live